tahershaker/SUSE-Rancher-Prime-Guide/02-Deploy-SUSE-Solutions/01-SUSE-Rancher-Prime/README.md

-# Installing SUSE Rancher Prime
+# Deploying SUSE Rancher Prime

 This repository is your step-by-step guide to deploying `SUSE Rancher Prime` — whether you’re working in a connected environment or setting things up in a fully air-gapped infrastructure.
 It’s built to make the installation process simple, reliable, and repeatable across different deployment scenarios.
 While this guide is primarily crafted for `SUSE` Solution Architects, it’s equally valuable for Infrastructure, DevOps, and Cloud-Native teams who need to install and operate `SUSE Rancher Prime` in real-world environments.